My-Finance-Report/yearly_report/README.md

 file is not processed but also not listed on the processed files page -> maybe just remove "processed files"
+-> can hit rate limits on openai api

 delete button in the table doesnt work